CodeFromAnywhere/ActionSchema/choices.md

 This behavior results in very large amount of keys and a lot of processing.
 I expect this to be a big bottleneck in performance, and there may be other ideas possible on how to store things in a more efficient way.

 For example, we may want to explicitly tell the JSON-Schema when something is the root of a key rather than being part of another key.
 Doing it like this and optimising max-keysize to be as close to 1mb as possible, would probably make the most sense.

-# State is complex

-We use a weird combination of react state, `localStorage`, file system, `idb` and remote `redis` because we want to do as much as possible with the browser and we have multiple environments and configurations.

-It's not documented yet in a central place what is stored where, but this could be a starting point.

 # IDB Buggyness